This easy homemade caramel apple pie recipe has a flaky, buttery pie crust and a deliciously sweet apple pie filling. It’s guaranteed to be a winner.

 How To Make Caramel Apple Pie

 Roll out the dough for the crust into two 12-inch circles on a lightly floured surface (a couple of inches larger than your pie plate).
-Loosely roll one round of rolled dough around a rolling pin and gently unroll it onto a 9-inch pie plate, letting excess dough hang over the edge.
+Loosely roll one round of rolled dough around a rolling pin.
+Gently unroll it onto a 9-inch pie plate, letting excess dough hang over the edge.

 Transfer the other rolled circle to a parchment paper-lined baking sheet, cover with plastic, and chill for 30 minutes.

 Peel and slice your apples into wedges.
-Add the sugar, spices, butter, and flour to a bowl.
+Add the sugar, spices, butter, and flour in a bowl.

-Stir well to coat the apple and spread apples with their juices into a dough-lined pie plate, mounding them slightly in middle.
+Stir well to coat.
+Then spread apples with their juices into a dough-lined pie plate, mounding them slightly in middle.
+Then cover with a half cup the caramel.

-Brush the surface with a beaten egg white and bake until golden brown.
+Brush the surface with a beaten egg white and bake until golden brown (read on to find out how I created the decoration on my pie).

 Using Scraps Of Dough To Decorate Your Pie